FollowKenny/DataCleaningProject/README.md

 ## Script run_analysis.R description

 ### Function SamsungMerge
 Get the data and construct the merged train and test tbdl_df from the Samsung Experiment.
-This function ask the user of the script the directory in which the user would like to see the data from the Samsung Experiment downloaded.
+This function ask the user of the script the directory in which he would like to see the data from the Samsung Experiment downloaded.

 - Returns : train and test data merged in one table